|

 were being recognised and they felt themselves vindicated.
 The publicity

 was encouraging other victims to come forward; most genuine; some bogus.
+Church grappling with sexual abuse In Australia the Catholic Church did

 not commence addressing the problem of sexual abuse until 1988 and for